A healthy diet for all the family

 Raising a vegan baby

 It may be that some of your friends and family are not familiar with the benefits of a vegan diet.
 Rest assured that raising children on a well-planned vegan diet is supported by human rights and equality laws, and the British Dietetic Association recognises that vegan nutrition can support healthy living at every age and life-stage.
-Check out tips on feeding your child healthy vegan food here, as well as this blog on handling difficult questions during vegan pregnancies.
+Check out tips on feeding your child healthy vegan food, as well as our blog on handling difficult questions during vegan pregnancies.

 Explaining veganism to little ones

 Children are naturally curious.
 Honest answers are almost always best, but be gentle.
 If your child is too young to take it all in just yet, try adapting your language to their level of sensitivity and understanding.
 Focus on positive messages, like how much you as a family love animals.
 Steer away from half-truths or deliberate misinformation if possible.
 In time, your child will make the connection between living beings and the meat they see on supermarket shelves.
 With the right knowledge and support, your child can be a healthy and confident vegan regardless of life's challenges.

 What to do if your child is invited to a party